alialkhatib/papers/presentations/2021/Columbia/script.md

 ## Intro?

 Hi everyone, as Dr. Patton said, my name's Ali Alkhatib, and I'm the director for the Center for Applied Data Ethics.
-And I'm so excited to get to speak to you all today because I want to share something that's been frustrating me for a while, and now more than at any other point in the past I feel like I've found the vocabulary and structure I've been looking for to talk about this stuff.
+And I'm so excited to get to speak to you all today because I want to share some stuff that's been frustrating me for a while, and now more than at any other point in the past I feel like I've found the vocabulary and structure I've been looking for to talk about this stuff.

 The most concise way I can say what's been frustrating me - so concise that I'll need to spend the next 40 or so minutes trying to unpack it - is to say that...